vcerqueira/performance_estimation/README.md

 #### Contact

-For any suggestion or comment on the repo please contact me at vitor.cerqueira@fe.up.pt
+For any suggestion or comment on the repo please contact me at vmac@inesctec.pt